 Arizona has a mandatory minimum sentence of 15 days in jail for all convictions involving solicitation, but in Sapp’s case, he was able to avoid jail.
 Blake, commenting to The Huffington Post, says that the “break” isn’t owing to Sapp’s star status, but rather his location.

-Sapp was in the city of Phoenix at the time the alleged offenses.
+Sapp was in the city of Phoenix at the time of the alleged offenses.
 The city of Phoenix is the only justice court that offers diversion programs for first-time (and in some cases, second-time) solicitation offenders.

 Blake emphasized that Sapp’s deal isn’t any better than anyone else would have gotten given the same circumstances.
 You can read the full story of Sapp’s plea deal on The Huffington Post.